 Many of them decided to dive into the well to avoid the gunshots because there was no other way to get away.
 The horrific recollections of the Jallianwala Bagh massacre have been ingrained in the nation's psyche ever since.

 The Martyr's Well and the bullet holes in several buildings are still visible.
 A memorial was constructed in 1951 in remembrance of the people who were killed.
 With this historical background no tourist can afford to keep Jallianwala Bagh out of the list while chalking out places to visit in Punjab

 Things to do/see: Memorial, Martyr’s well

 All sculptures are entirely constructed of trash and discarded materials from the workplace and the household.
-Because of its greenery and well-maintained infrastructure, Chandigarh is considered among India’s Top 20 cleanest cities to explore and admire.
+Because of its greenery and well-maintained infrastructure, Chandigarh is counted among the Attractive places in Punjab.

 Timings: 9 am – 7 pm

 Things to do/see: Man-made interlinked waterfalls, Doll Museum, Sculptures made of recycled materials

 When one is planning on places to visit in Patiala, Punjab Sheesh Mahal is unavoidable this substantial three-story building, located near Old Moti Bagh Palace, was built by Maharaja Narendra Singh.